Commercial Mortgages In Canada: A Complete Guide

 Commercial mortgages have higher processing costs than residential mortgages due to the extra time and paperwork needed.
 For instance, you might have to pay around $2,000 for an environmental report and $3,000 for a property appraisal.
 You may also want to hire an attorney or real estate broker.

-The Canada Mortgage and Housing Corporation (CMHC) is our country’s largest provider of insurance for residential and commercial mortgages.
-Available through a vast selection of providers, CMHC insurance helps cover lenders and borrowers during the construction, purchase or refinancing of multi-unit properties, such as:
+The Canada Mortgage and Housing Corporation (CMHC) is Canada’s largest provider of insurance for residential and commercial mortgages.
+Commercial properties in Canada can qualify for CMHC mortgage insurance, but it’s typically limited to multi-unit residential properties, such as:

 • Mixed Residential-Commercial Buildings